Emily Sonnett: 2020 Olympics

 In late March 2020, the International Olympic Committee (IOC) and the Tokyo Metropolitan Government postponed the 2020 Summer Olympics until the summer of 2021 due to the COVID-19 pandemic.

 In June 2021, Sonnett was named to the 18-player roster by Andonovski for the 2020 Summer Olympics in Tokyo, Japan.
 On July 24, 2021, Sonnett made her Olympic debut in a group stage match against New Zealand, playing the full 90 minutes and resulting in a 6–1 win.
 Sonnett also appeared in the final minutes of the bronze medal match on against Australia as a substitute for Christen Press.
 The USWNT defeated the Matildas 4–3, earning the team's first Olympic bronze medal.

 2024 Olympics

 Sonnett was selected to the 18-player roster for the 2024 Summer Olympics in France.
 She started two games at center back in place of Tierna Davidson, getting wins against Australia and Japan.
 She appeared as a substitute in the gold medal game against Brazil, which the United States won 1–0 on a goal from Mallory Swanson.

 Personal life

 Sonnett, Lindsey Horan, and Caitlin Foord (her former Portland Thorns FC teammates) have matching tattoos.

 Sonnett is close friends with current and former teammates Rose Lavelle and Sam Mewis, as noted in multiple podcasts and media appearances.

+Sonnett has a pet dog named Bagel.